ScottKwang/CodeWithFriends-Spring2020/projects/Cipulot/Readme.md

 * NVIDIA GeForce MX250 (2GB, driver version 445.87)

 ## Known issues
-* The gesture recognition functions that are integrated with the Leap Motion SDK are not supported at the moment.
-But all the hand data (bones, vectors, angles, orientation, etc.) can be accessed as normal.

 ## Reference
 If you're interested looking into the Face Mask detection stuff take a look at this paper (in that you can find a GitHub Repo with a lot of training images and links to positive/negative images databases):
 [Masked Face Recognition Dataset and Application](https://arxiv.org/pdf/2003.09093.pdf)